STACK: Adversarial Attacks on LLM Safeguard Pipelines: Introduction

 \section{Introduction}

 Frontier large language models (LLMs) are steadily growing more capable, making them useful for a large and expanding range of tasks---including, unfortunately, some harmful tasks~\citep{shevlane2023model}.
 For example, o3-mini has demonstrated human-level persuasion abilities, and was evaluated by OpenAI as posing a ``medium'' risk of assisting with creating certain chemical, biological, radiological and nuclear (CBRN) hazards~\citep{openai2025o3}.
-Similar results were found for Claude 4 Opus, with Anthropic instituting ASL-3 safeguards due to its threat capabilities~\citep{claude4}.
+Similar results were found for Claude Opus 4, with Anthropic instituting ASL-3 safeguards due to its threat capabilities~\citep{claude4}.
 Moreover, the fact that LLMs continue to be susceptible to jailbreaks \citep{wei2023jailbroken, yi2024jailbreak} means that these dangerous capabilities could be elicited by bad actors.
 AI developers' frontier safety frameworks include commitments to prevent harms arising from misuse of their models (e.g. \citealp{anthropic2024rsp, openai2025preparedness, gdm2025frontier}), which are likely to require preventing jailbreaks as their models reach or surpass dangerous capability thresholds.

 A key concept in safety-critical fields is \emph{defense in depth} \citep{mcguiness2001defense}, also known as the \emph{swiss cheese model}~\citep{reason1990latent}, where multiple defenses are layered to mitigate threats.
 When applied to LLM security, this approach involves layering multiple defensive components or \emph{safeguards} (such as text classifiers and activation probes \citep{alain2016understanding}) in sequence so that a harmful request must bypass all safeguards to be successful.
-Defense in depth is cited as a key component of Anthropic's Responsible Scaling policy~\citep{anthropic2024rsp}, Google DeepMind's AGI safety roadmap~\citep{shah2025approachtechnicalagisafety}, and OpenAI's AI Preparedness framework~\citep{openai2025preparedness}, and is already being used by Anthropic as part of the set of safeguards designed to mitigate misuse risk from Claude 4 Opus~\citep{claude4asl3}.
+Defense in depth is cited as a key component of Anthropic's Responsible Scaling policy~\citep{anthropic2024rsp}, Google DeepMind's AGI safety roadmap~\citep{shah2025approachtechnicalagisafety}, and OpenAI's AI Preparedness framework~\citep{openai2025preparedness}, and is already being used by Anthropic and OpenAI to safeguard their Opus 4 and GPT-5 models~\citep{claude4asl3,gpt5}.

 However, there has been no systematic evaluation of these defense-in-depth pipelines.
 In particular, few attacks have been designed for defense-in-depth pipelines, meaning that naive evaluations with existing attacks could overestimate their robustness.
 To address these issues, we build and evaluate a range of defense-in-depth pipelines using open-weight \safeguardmodels, and introduce a STaged AttaCK (\stagedattack) procedure designed to defeat defense-in-depth pipelines.
 Our key contributions are as follows.